lthornqu/caltech-machine-learning-song-cohorts/README.md

-# caltech-machine-learning-song-cohorts
-Machine Learning project through Caltech.
-Performed exploratory data analysis, feature engineering, and cluster analysis on The Rolling Stones’ discography to create a cohort of songs and recommendations for users to discover similar music to their favorite songs and albums.

----

-## 🎵 Creating Cohorts of Songs
+## 🎵 Caltech Machine Learning Project - Creating Cohorts of Songs

 ### 📌 Project Overview
 This project aims to enhance music recommendation systems by clustering songs into distinct cohorts based on their attributes.
-Using data from Spotify, we apply **exploratory data analysis (EDA)** and **clustering techniques** to identify patterns in song characteristics.
+Using data from Spotify, we apply **exploratory data analysis (EDA)**, **feature engineering**, and **clustering techniques** to identify patterns in song characteristics.
 The insights from this project can help improve personalized music recommendations.

 ### 🏆 Objective
 As a data scientist / machine learning engineer, the goal is to analyze song features, understand the relationships between different attributes, and categorize songs into meaningful clusters.
 This will help in: